bripkens/spa-presentation/README.md

 # Single page application presentation

-This presentation was be given at Fontys University of Applied Sciences Venlo on March 21 2012.
+This presentation was given at Fontys University of Applied Sciences Venlo on March 21 2012.

 # Icons